7thTool/my_c_server/README.md

-# my_exchange_server
+# my_c_server

-my_exchange_server is a trading backend with high-speed performance, designed for cryptocurrency exchanges.
+my_c_server is a trading backend with high-speed performance, designed for cryptocurrency exchanges.
 It can support up to 10000 trades every second and real-time user/market data notification through websocket.

 ## Code structure